gkartalis/grpc-proto-js-generator/README.md

 # gprc-proto-js-generator

-> This repo generates the Javascript code from a .proto file
+> This repo generates the Javascript code from a .proto file.
 > It consists of a previous version of **ts-protoc-gen** npm package that supported JS code generation from a .proto file.
 > In the latest version of this package only TypeScript code generation is available.

 ## Instructions to auto - generate JS code from .proto file